Qualifying Exam (PHIL 896)

 Master's Thesis (PHIL 898)

-Master's Thesis (PHIL 898) Each student's culminating experience is the Master's Thesis (PHIL 898).
+Master's Thesis (PHIL 898).
+Each student's culminating experience is the Master's Thesis (PHIL 898).
 The semester prior to beginning the thesis, students need to meet with several faculty to form a committee for the thesis.
 A committee has two or three faculty, at least two of which must be from the Department of Philosophy.
 Neither semi-retired faculty nor lecturers may serve as thesis chairs; they may, however, serve as readers, as may faculty in other departments.
 Special paperwork is required to enable their participation.
-Eligible chairs are the following: Mohammad Azadpur, David Landy, Carlos Montemayor, Isabelle Peschard, Anita Silvers, Alice Sowaal, Ásta Sveinsdóttir, Justin Tiwald, and Shelley Wilcox.
+Eligible Committee Chairs are the following: Mohammad Azadpur, Arezoo Islami, David Landy, Carlos Montemayor, Isabelle Peschard, Wendy Salkin, Anita Silvers, Alice Sowaal, Ásta Sveinsdóttir, Justin Tiwald, and Shelley Wilcox.
 If the committee formally approves the proposal, they will then sign the Culminating Experience Form (PCE), which the student may then file.
-Remember, students must submit a ATC to the Graduate Division the semester before they take PHIL 898.
+Remember, students must submit an ATC to the Graduate Division the semester before they take PHIL 898.
 (Students may file the ATC and PCE the same semester.)
 After both forms have been filed, the Graduate Division will allow the student to sign up for PHIL 898.
 The thesis chair will give the permit codes to sign up for the PHIL 898 course.

-Regarding enrollment in PHIL 898: once students enroll in this course, they do not re-enroll, even if the thesis is not completed in one semester.
+Regarding enrollment in PHIL 898: Once students enroll in this course, they do not re-enroll, even if the thesis is not completed in one semester.
 If at the end of the PHIL 898 semester a student has not completed and successfully defended the thesis, she or he will receive a grade of RP--“Report in Progress”-- and does not need to pay an additional fee for the subsequent semester for work in this particular class.
 Note SF State's policy about continuous enrollment for graduate students.

 Different faculty members may have varying expectations about the process of mentoring a thesis candidate, so it is important for students to find out what their committee members require.
 Typically, the chair of the committee may want to approve drafts of the thesis, while the second and third readers may prefer to wait until the penultimate draft is complete.
 At any rate, students should make sure that they get their final rough draft to their committees in plenty of time for them to read and evaluate the work before returning it for revisions.